 Over the course of the next year, we intend to take the following further steps to combat slavery and human trafficking:

-- ensure that higher-risk suppliers receive a copy of our Anti-slavery Policy; and
+- ensure that any new high risk suppliers receive a copy of our Anti-slavery Policy; and

 We will continue to monitor the effectiveness of our processes and procedures to prevent modern slavery and human trafficking in our business and our supply chains, and take necessary steps to ensure that they remain appropriate.